Justice Equity Diversity and Inclusion

 Pre-Med Summer Scholar Program

 One of the community outreach programs that works in conjunction with the JEDI Committee is the Pre-Med Summer Scholar Program led by Dr. Areti Tillou.
 The work of the Pre-Med Summer Scholar Program has expanded over the past year to approximately 150 students and emphasizes the recruitment of students from disadvantaged communities.
-The program helps connect high school students from traditionally underrepresented backgrounds with resources to expand their interest in the field of medicine.
+The program helps connect high school students from traditionally marginalized backgrounds with resources to expand their interest in the field of medicine.
 Through the support of the Dean's office and fundraising efforts, financial aid was provided to support these students interests this past year.

 The Pre-Med Summer Scholar Program is in collaboration with the Center for Advanced Surgical & Interventional Technology (CASIT).
 The 5-day program for high school students age 16-18 allows them to practice surgical skills in the state-of-the-art CASIT robotics lab, partake in a simulated birth, talk with physicians about the next steps in their education and much more.